nzbget/nzbget.github.io/_wiki/installation-on-posix.md

     --with-openssl-includes=/path/to/openssl/includes
     --with-openssl-libraries=/path/to/openssl/libraries

-If none of these libraries is available you can make the program without TLS/SSL support using option **--disable-tls**:
+If none of these libraries is available you can make the program without TLS/SSL support using option **-\-disable-tls**:
 ```shell
 ./configure --disable-tls
 ```